Incoterms® 2020 Overview and Comparison

 CIF – Cost, Insurance and Freight (Insert named port of destination)

-- Concept: Same as CFR, plus seller insurance.
+- Concept: Same as CFR, plus the seller provides insurance.

 - Risk Transfer: When goods are on board the vessel.

-- Insurance: Seller only required to provide minimum cover (Institute Cargo Clauses (C)).
+- Insurance: The seller is only required to provide minimum cover (Institute Cargo Clauses (C)).

 3. Comparative Overview